Invariant Gibbs measures for $(1+1)$-dimensional wave maps into Lie groups: Chaos estimates for modulated objects

 \section{Chaos estimates for modulated objects}

 In Subsection \ref{section:ansatz-contraction}, we stated our probabilistic hypothesis (Hypothesis \ref{hypothesis:probabilistic}), which collects several probabilistic estimates.
 The main goal of this section is to verify that the probabilistic hypothesis is satisfied with high probability and to examine its implications.
-To this end, we first make the following definition.
+To this end, we make the following definition, which involves the parameter $\Ac$ (see Hypothesis \ref{hypothesis:probabilistic} and Remark \ref{ansatz:rem-parameters}).

 \begin{definition} Let $R\geq 1$ and let $\Ac \geq 1$.
 Then, we define the event $\PHA\subseteq \Omega$ as the event on which all estimates stated in our probabilistic hypothesis (Hypothesis \ref{hypothesis:probabilistic}) are satisfied. \end{definition}